Picture header

 You can use a safe stain

 We know cell counting is necessary.
 But please don’t risk your health any longer and get rid of trypan blue: you don’t need it!
 You can switch to a safer stain today without terminating cell counting activities.
-While you’re already investigating your best cell counting options, consider combining a safer dye like erythrosine B with the LUNA II to save hands-on time in addition.
+While you’re already investigating your best cell counting options, consider combining a safer dye like erythrosine B with the new LUNA III to save hands-on time in addition.

 Also for manual cell counting, erythrosine B is preferable over trypan blue.
 So why keep using trypan blue and risk your health?